CrankWheel/socket.io-cowboy/tests/erl-ws-perftest/README.md

 Websocket example
 =================

+This is a copy of Cowboy's websocket example, modified to act as a stress test on Cowboy doing a broadcast-to-all-connections type of "chat server".

 To try this example, you need GNU `make` and `git` in your PATH.

 To build the example, run the following command: